zejacobi/DeltaGreen/readme.md

 (the connection string you intend to use).
 An example file has been provided as `ExternalServicesExample.py`
 * Add the open gaming content to your Mongo database with `python SeedDB.py OpenGamingJSON/`
+* Whenever you open this in a new terminal/powershell window, you'll have to activate the VENV again with `source venv/bin/activate`

 ## Using
 * From the top level directory: `python Test.py`